Skip to Main Content

 When the offer is lower than you expected

 Although financial responsibility after an accident will vary depending on your state’s insurance laws and the particulars of the accident, keep in mind that if your insurance company is the one paying out the claim, you must have the right coverage types in order to receive a payout.
-For example, if your car is damaged in an accident you caused, you’ll need collision coverage to pay for the damages.
+For example, if your car is damaged in an accident you caused, you’ll need collision coverage to pay for the damage.
 If you only carry minimum coverage car insurance, you will need to pay for damage to your car on your own.
 Additionally, you’ll need to consider your coverage limits; if the damage exceeds your coverage limits, you will be responsible for paying the difference.

 When the adjuster uses the “betterment clause”